 Upgrade of crossing of Brighton Road

-A joint project with City of Holdfast Bay to upgrade the existing pedestrian crossing to improve cycling and walking access from the new shared use path along Maxwell Tce to Jetty Rd.
+A joint project with City of Holdfast Bay to upgrade the existing pedestrian crossing to connect the shared use path across Brighton Rd into Jetty Rd.